Graceful shutdown and startup system for async job processing.

 Location: pulse/async/error.go:RetryableError()

-Failed tasks can be retried automatically (max 3 attempts total):
+Failed tasks can be retried automatically (max 2 retries = 3 total attempts):

 retry_count and re-queues job꩜ Retry 1/2: operation failed | job:JB_abc123꩜ Max retries exceeded (2): operation failed | job:JB_abc123Database tracking: Each retry attempt updates the job record with retry count and error details, providing full audit trail.